schapi-create/apidoc-rpc-uat/md_files/README.md

 		>openssl rsa -inform PEM -outform DER -in ./server.key -out ./server.key.der
 		>openssl x509 -inform PEM -outform DER -in ./server.crt -out ./server.crt.der

-		Convert the server key and certificate to pfx format in order to import to RP-C via SpaceLogic Certificate Configuration Tool
+		Convert the server key and certificate to .pfx format in order to import them to the RP-C via the SpaceLogic Certificate Configuration Tool.
+For more information about installing and using the tool, see the EcoStruxure Building Operation Technical Reference Guide.

 		>openssl pkcs12 -export -out ./output/server.pfx -inkey server.key -in server.crt